 The National Educational Panel Study (NEPS), which is based at the Leibniz Institute for Educational Trajectories (LIfBi) in Bamberg, consists of six large-scale studies, the so-called starting cohorts.
 Each of these cohorts is representative for the whole of Germany and comprises a total of 100,000 persons in all educational phases and their respective contexts, e.g. parents or educational professionals.
 Detailed information on the NEPS and the design of the NEPS starting cohorts can be found at Data and Documentation.

 Data on the direct consequences of the corona pandemic will be collected by means of a cross-cohort questionnaire program adapted to the current situation of the respective NEPS participants.
 In order to collect this data in a timely manner, the first questions were administered via online survey in the NEPS Starting Cohorts 2 to 6 in May, together with a panel support measure.
 Furthermore, the integration of the corresponding questions in the so-called NEPS additional module on the corona pandemic is planned for the forthcoming main surveys in all starting cohorts.

-These additional data will be made available to the research community free of charge within the regular release of the Scientific Use Files after careful preparation and anonymization.
+These additional NEPC-C data will be made available to the research community free of charge promptly or at the latest within the regular release of the Scientific Use Files after careful preparation and anonymization.